+Although NMT-based unsupervised aligners have proven to be effective, they suffer from two major limitations.
+First, due to the autoregressive property of NMT systems \cite{sutskever2014sequence}, they only leverage part of the target context.
+This inevitably brings noisy alignments when the prediction is ambiguous.
+Consider the target sentence in Figure \ref{fig:compare}.
+When predicting ``Tokyo'', an NMT system may generate ``1968'' because future context is not observed, leading to a wrong alignment link (``1968'', ``Tokyo'').
+Second, they have to incorporate an additional guided alignment loss \cite{chen2016guided} to outperform \textsc{GIZA++}.
+This loss requires pseudo alignments of the full training data to guide the training of the model.
+Although these pseudo alignments can be utilized to partially alleviate the problem of ignoring future context, they are computationally expensive to obtain.

-In this paper, we propose a self-supervised model specifically designed for the word alignment task, namely \textbf{Mask-Align}.
-Our model masks each target token and recovers it with the source and the rest of the target tokens.
-For example, as shown in Figure \ref{fig:compareb}, the target token \textit{``Tokyo''} is masked and re-predicted.
-During this process, our model can identify that only the source token \textit{``Tokio''} has not been translated yet, so the to-be-predicted target token \textit{``Tokyo''} is aligned to \textit{``Tokio''}.
-Comparing with the translation model, this masked modeling method is highly related to word alignment, and based on that our model generates more accurate predictions and alignments.
+In this paper, we propose a self-supervised model specifically designed for the word alignment task, namely \textsc{Mask-Align}.
+Our model parallelly masks out each target token and recovers it conditioned on the source and other target tokens.
+Figure \ref{fig:compare} shows an example where the target token ``Tokyo'' is masked out and re-predicted.
+Intuitively, as all source tokens except ``Tokio'' can find their counterparts on the target side, ``Tokio'' should be aligned to the masked token.
+Based on this intuition, we assume that the source token contributing most to recovering a masked target token should be aligned to that target token.
+Compared with NMT-based methods, \textsc{Mask-Align} is able to take full advantage of bidirectional context on the target side and hopefully achieves higher alignment quality.
+We also introduce an attention variant called \textit{leaky attention} to reduce the high attention weights on specific tokens such as periods.
+By encouraging agreement between two directional models both for training and inference, our method consistently outperforms the state-of-the-art on four language pairs without using guided alignment loss.